IDVault-2023/capstone-g2-2023/README.md

 ## CAPSTONE DEFENSE APPROVAL FORM
-[Capstone Defense Approval Form](/TEAM/Finley/Defense_Forms/) Replace with your name and link.
+[Capstone Defense Approval Form](/TEAM/Finley/Defense_Forms/) Replace with your name and link OR copy of your form.

 <HR>

 ## WAIVER REQUEST FORM
 [Waiver Request Form](/TEAM/Finley/Defense_Forms/)
-Replace with your name and link.
+Replace with your name and link OR copy of your form.

 <HR>